Add toRemove from

 This bright blue, Old Florida-style restaurant is just a good time waiting for you to arrive.
 Have a cold beer or a Bloody Mary at the tiki bar, or settle in at one of the outdoor tables for a tasty meal and some good-vibes live music.
 Try This: The Wonton-Poke Tuna Nachos appetizer is a deliciously spicy mix of flavors and textures.
 Up next: order from the sushi menu or choose from a selection of burgers, fish sandwiches and wraps.
 Finish with a cool slice of JJ.
 Gandy’s Key West Lime Pie.

 Why do people queue up and wait patiently at this little red-and-white restaurant on the Pinellas Trail in Dunedin?
 It’s simple.
 Tiny place, BIG flavor.
 Sit under the oak trees and enjoy pulled pork, ribs, beans, coleslaw and more.
-Note that Eli’s is only open Fridays and Saturdays from 11-6 (also: currently on vacation, back August 7).
+Note that Eli’s is only open Fridays and Saturdays from 11-6.
 Try This: Come early if you want the “burnt ends” - they go fast!

 Got a hankering for Cajun food?
 Head to Happy’s to peruse the weekly specials on the chalkboard, then dig into a satisfying meal under the trees (sometimes with live music).
 This casual spot offers everything from po’ boys to boudin balls and ‘gator tail.
 Try This: Poutine, crab cakes, gumbo - it’s all good.
 They even offer vegetarian options (red beans & rice and a veggie muffaletta).